scalekit-inc/sample-langchain-agent/README.md

 To add more services:
 1. Add your connection name to `connection_names` array
-2. Ensure the connection is configured in your Scalekit dashboard [app.scalekit.com](https://app.scalekit.com) Agent Connect -> Connections -> Create Connection
+2. Ensure the connection is configured in your Scalekit dashboard [app.scalekit.com](https://app.scalekit.com) Agent Actions -> Connections -> Create Connection
 3. The agent will automatically include tools for the new service

 ![Create A conenction](https://github.com/user-attachments/assets/98f7bbad-08a2-4a42-a9f8-c6301cfb72a1)